mingfang/terraform-provider-k8s/README.md

 # NOTICE
-I'm actively working to convert everything to Terraform 0.12.

-Also be on the lookout for https://github.com/kubernetes/kubernetes/pull/71192.
-I'm waiting for that feature to support resources for CRDs.
+Kubernetes v1.14-beta2 is out with https://github.com/kubernetes/kubernetes/pull/71192.
+I'm testing it for CRD based resources.

 # terraform-provider-k8s
 terraform-provider-k8s is a Terraform provider to manage Kubernetes resources.